asyncapi/website/pages/blog/january-2021-at-asyncapi.md

 ## Community continues to grow

 My [last post](/blog/2020-summary) that summarizes the year 2020 was pretty clear that the community's size grew a lot.
 Well, it is January, and we see that not much has changed.
 We keep growing:
 - we went over 1k users on Slack.
-[Join now](https://www.asyncapi.com/slack-invite/).
+[Join now](https://www.asyncapi.com/slack-invite/)
 - we went over 1.5k followers on Twitter.
-[Follow us](https://twitter.com/AsyncAPISpec/) to be up to date with the latest news in the project.
+[Follow us](https://twitter.com/AsyncAPISpec/) to be up to date with the latest news in the project
 - we went over 1.4k stars on GitHub.
-If you like the project, [express it](https://github.com/asyncapi/asyncapi/stargazers).
+If you like the project, [express it](https://github.com/asyncapi/asyncapi/stargazers)
 - we had several issues solved by the community members from different companies, including few new features.
-For more details, read [Feature releases and community-driven changes](#feature-releases-and-community-driven-changes) section.
+For more details, read [Feature releases and community-driven changes](#feature-releases-and-community-driven-changes) section

 Last but not least, we beat the record of people joining our public meetings :rocket: